Join Hundreds of

 Key Points

-In-vitro fertilisation (IVF): A process where sperm fertilises eggs outside the body, and successful embryos are implanted in the uterus.
+In-vitro fertilisation (IVF): Fertilisation of eggs occurs outside the body, with embryos implanted in the uterus.

-Intracytoplasmic sperm injection (ICSI): A specialised IVF technique used for male infertility where a single sperm is injected into the egg.
+Intracytoplasmic sperm injection (ICSI): A single sperm is injected directly into an egg for fertilisation.

-Intrauterine insemination (IUI): Concentrated sperm is placed directly into the uterus.
+Intrauterine insemination (IUI): Sperm is placed directly into the uterus to aid fertilisation.

-Ovulation induction: Medications are administered to stimulate ovulation in women with irregular cycles.
+Ovulation induction (OI): Hormonal treatments stimulate ovulation in women with irregular cycles.

-Preimplantation genetic testing (PGT): Embryos are screened for genetic abnormalities before implantation.
+Preimplantation genetic testing (PGT): Embryos are tested for genetic conditions before implantation.

 What is IVF?